-If you will forgive a little parochialism, today is the feast of Saint Columbkille (521-597), also called Columba, who is not celebrated in the universal calendar, but happens to be the patron of the diocese in which this writer lives, and the saint hails originally from where his own grandmother hails: Yes, Columbkille – ‘dove of the Church’, a name he may have adopted in the monastery – was an Irish monk from Donegal on the wild west coast of the emerald isle.
+If you will forgive a little parochialism, today is the feast of Saint Columbkille (521-597), also called Columba, who is not celebrated in the universal calendar, but happens to be the patron my own diocese, and the saint hails originally from where my father’s family hails: Yes, Columbkille – ‘dove of the Church’, a name he may have adopted in the monastery, was an Irish monk from Donegal on the wild west coast of the emerald isle.

-His name which does not quite fit either his historical appearance or demeanour, for gentle dove he was not, at least at first.
+His name does not quite fit either his historical appearance or demeanour, for gentle dove he was not, at least at first.
 Columbkille was described as being of imposing stature, with a strong, athletic build and a booming, melodious voice that could carry across hill and dale; he was also, apparently, an impetuous man of strong convictions, being involved, even helping to instigate, a minor war over the ownership of a manuscript he had copied from Saint Finnian, who wanted it back.
 An early case of copyright dispute (everything old is new again!), and those monks certainly treasured their books.
 The details are obscure, but a number of men were killed, for which Columbkille felt deep repentance.
 The saint was also involved in an apparently more legitimate struggle with the local chieftain King Diarmait over the violation of sanctuary laws.

-Columbkille was going to be excommunicated, a sentence which was commuted to exile, providentially so, for he sailed across the Irish Sea in a leather boat with twelve companions, landing first at the Mull of Kintyre (made famous in the McCartney ballad), before making his way up to Iona, a beautiful, small grassy island on the west of Scotland, just across from the much-larger Isle of Mull, where he set up the famous monastery, whose ruins still stand, after its destruction under the plundering iconoclasm of Henry VIII, now rebuilt, with perhaps somewhat lesser glory.
+Columbkille was going to be excommunicated, a sentence which was commuted to exile, providentially so, for he sailed across the Irish Sea in a leather boat with twelve companions, landing first at the Mull of Kintyre (made famous in the McCartney ballad), before making his way up to Iona, a beautiful, small grassy island on the west of Scotland, just across from the much-larger Isle of Mull, where he set up the famous monastery, whose ruins still stand, after its destruction under the plundering iconoclasm of Henry VIII, now rebuilt, with what could be argued, lesser glory.